cookiecutter-openedx/openedx-plugin-example/openedx_plugin/README.md

 [![hack.d Lawrence McDaniel](https://img.shields.io/badge/hack.d-Lawrence%20McDaniel-orange.svg)](https://lawrencemcdaniel.com)

-Enhancements to the Open edX User model.
+An example Open edX plugin.

+-
+-
+-
+-

 ## Features

-### Example REST API with LMS url endpoint, Django model, and Django Admin
+### Waffle activated simple REST API with LMS url endpoint, Django model, and Django Admin

 Assigns the example api server to use for the Open edX instance on which this plugin is installed.
 The api endpoint is: https://lms.example.edu/plugin/api/v1/configuration